 - Two independent reviewers evaluated articles for inclusion, extracted data and assessed the quality of studies

 - Heterogeneity of studies was assessed

 - Study inclusion criteria and search strategy is well-described.

 - Since this was a secondary post hoc analysis of an existing meta-analysis of studies designed for measuring bone outcomes in healthy children, weight and body composition was measured as a secondary outcome.
-This limits the generalizability (lack of focus on obese), but increases validity (low risk of bias)
+This limits the generalizability (lack of focus on obesity), but increases validity (low risk of bias)

 - There were a limited number of studies assessing lean mass, which limited the strength of these findings